ipeternella/brick-breaker/README.md

 However, external resources, that have been made available by artists on internet websites, have been used in this project.
 Credit is given as follows in the `Soundtracks and Sound Effects` and `Graphics` sections and these artists hold the rights for their respective resources.
-Please, refer to these websites and artists to know more and get the appropriate authorization to use their resources.
+Please, refer to these websites and authors to know more and get the appropriate authorization to use their resources.

 ## Soundtracks and Sound Effects